MichaelSail4499/cybereventthree/README.md

 One of the reasons their strong is b/c it **salts** the passwords.

 Task: Play around with the bcrypt, scrypt parameters in heavyhash.py .
 Do you notice a difference in runtime?
-Companies face the same dilemna of security vs. convenience.
+Companies face the same trade-off of security vs. convenience.
 Stronger parameters is more secure but a longer wait time.
-Light parameters is less secure but a short wait time.
+Light parameters will give a short wait time.
 What trade-off would you prefer for your projects?

+## Conclusion

+There are people that password crack all day.
+There are a lot more intricacies to password cracking not explored in this repository.
+If you've found this topic interesting, feel free to explore more about the topic online.
+Once you get comfortable using Kali Linux tools, familiarizing yourself with different hashes, effectively using Hashcat, feel free to call yourself a security researcher :).

+Thanks for taking interest in our club.